Hedge funds exited tumbling oil company shares late last year

 The stock is off roughly 2 percent this year and the company plans to cut its capital budget for the current year because of falling commodity prices.

-Halcon Resources Corp (HK.N), whose share price fell 54 percent during the fourth quarter, also said it was cutting its capital budget for 2015 to conserve cash and avoid a fire sale to a rival.
+Halcon Resources Corp, whose share price fell 54 percent during the fourth quarter, also said it was cutting its capital budget for 2015 to conserve cash and avoid a fire sale to a rival.

 Several prominent investors, including Rainier Investment Management and Regiment Capital, adjusted their portfolios late last year.
 Rainier liquidated its 2.5 million share-stake in Halcon, according to a filing.
-It also sold its interest in oil services company Halliburton Co.
-(HAL.N), which is buying rival Baker Hughes Inc BHI.N.
+It also sold its interest in oil services company Halliburton Co., which is buying rival Baker Hughes Inc.

 Regiment Capital meanwhile made only a small adjustment by selling 50,085 shares of Halcon, cutting its stake by 2 percent, the filing shows.

-Cimarex Energy Co (XEC.N), whose share price dropped 16 percent during the last quarter but has risen 6 percent this year, has attracted some buying interest.
+Cimarex Energy Co, whose share price dropped 16 percent during the last quarter but has risen 6 percent this year, has attracted some buying interest.